MMarsland/block-time-automation/README.md

 ### Updates:
 #### Version 2.0:
 Modifies the behavior of the extension to automatically map the times of the class based on the block letter and given date from the hardcoded rotation schedule.

+### TODO:
+#### Version 3.0:
+- Convert an upload image of the schedule into a map for the block rotation (and save it in storage (options)) so the extension can be used every year without hardcoding